Year 2

 Class Teacher – Miss Kate Leah

-Class Teaching Assistants – Mrs O and Mrs O’Shea
+Class Teaching Assistants – Mrs O, Mrs O’Shea and Miss Walsh

-This half term our focus will be on the people who help us.
+This half term our focus will be on Africa and the story of ‘The Hunter’.
 Below is a brief account of what we shall be covering and some important information for the rest of the term.

 English